 This dish is simple to prepare, surprisingly cheap and is a great way to make a tasty side dish with minimal effort and fuss that your whole family will enjoy.

-Lovely frugal side dishes:
+Lovely frugal side dishes and snacks:

 Airfryer roast potatoes